 The four founding Member Societies of the WBMT are the Asia-Pacific Blood and Marrow Transplantation Group (APBMT), Center for International Blood and Marrow Transplant Research (CIBMTR), European Society for Blood and Marrow Transplantation (EBMT), and World Marrow Donor Association (WMDA).
-Representatives organized themselves in 2007 to help identify goals, communicate them to all other societies with clinical or research interest or stake in HSCT or related fields, and embark on serious planning.
+Representatives organized themselves in 2007 to help identify goals and to communicate them to all other interested societies in HCT or related fields.
 They recognized:

-- HSCT is a global endeavor. - More could be accomplished if the different societies active in this field collaborated. - An international organization could support and even influence thoughtful, local legislation from a global perspective.
+- HCT is a global endeavor. - More could be accomplished if the different societies active in this field collaborated. - An international organization could support and even influence thoughtful, local policy and legislation from a global perspective.

-During the earliest meetings, it was agreed the WBMT required a unique organizational structure to fulfill its goal of coordinating HSCT, stem cell donor, and cellular therapy work worldwide.
-It was also important that it not duplicate decades of successful efforts by other established organizations; the result was the "Federation of Societies" structure.
+It was concluded that the WBMT required a unique organizational structure to fulfill its goal of coordinating HCT, stem cell donor, and cellular therapy activities worldwide.
+It was also important not to duplicate decades of successful efforts by other established organizations in the field; the result was the current and continuing Federation of Societies structure.